 Developing and using measures that look at care from the patient's perspective - patient-reported outcomes.
-With increasing interest in including the patient as an active member of the care team, measures derived from the health care provider's perspective only provide insight into one aspect of the care experience.
+With increasing interest in including the patient as an active member of the care team, it is recognized that measures derived from the health care provider's perspective only provide insight into one aspect of the care experience.
 Developers are working on constructing measures that capture the patient's voice and experience related to aspects such as quality of life and functional status.
-Many are also examining current capabilities to implement these types of measures in ways that are collected and reported using electronic, user-friendly, and timely data.
+Many are also examining current capabilities to implement these types of measures in ways that are collected and reported using electronic data, user-friendly, and timely.

 Increasing focus on developing measures in gap areas.
-Groups such as the NQP are identifying from a multistakeholder perspective where quality and/or cost of care may be lacking.
+As discussed previously, groups such as the NQP are identifying from a multi-stakeholder perspective where quality and/or cost of care may be lacking.
 The goal is to ensure that a cohesive strategy around the value of health care exists rather than the many disparate efforts that led to duplication and rework in the past.
 Many groups including medical specialty societies and medical specialty boards actively participate in these processes.

-Increasing integration of the concept of improvement into payment and other pay-for-performance programs.
+Increasing integration of the concept of improvement into payment and other pay- for-performance programs.
 Several CMS programs resulting from the ACA include rewarding high performing providers but also recognize gains in performance if a provider is what would be considered a lower performer.
-This type of incentive model enables all providers to participate and potentially receive the incentive regardless of the baseline or initial performance level for each individual or group.
-The CMS Hospital Value Based Purchasing Program is an example of this strategy where hospitals are scored based on relative performance for each measure against peers or its own improvement over time.
-The content of the payment and other pay-for-performance programs.
+This type of incentive model enables all providers to participate and potentially receive the incentive regardless of the baseline or initial performance level is for each individual or group.57 The CMS Hospital Value Based Purchasing Program is an example of this strategy where hospitals are scored based on relative performance for each measure against peers or its own improvement over time.58

 Developing a culture of learning in health systems.
-Systems focused on improving the quality and efficiency of care must be implemented within the healthcare entity.
-The IOM recognized this need with a report on developing a culture of learning and included characteristics such as continuous improvement, teamwork, a concerted effort to include the patient, and the need for transparency of health care value.59 Even with all of the initiatives and programs that are discussed in this primer, most systems have yet to achieve the improvements that are truly needed to deliver the highest, most effective and efficient quality of care desired in the United States.
-Many physicians and organizations are working to instill this culture and approach.
+It is recognized that systems with a health care entity must be implemented in which improvement on the quality and efficiency of care delivered will occur.
+This need was recognized by the IOM with a report on developing a culture of learning and included characteristics such as continuous improvement, teamwork, a concerted effort to include the patient, and the need for transparency of health care value.59 Even with all of the initiatives and programs that are discussed in this primer, most systems have yet to achieve the improvements that are truly needed to deliver the highest, most effective and efficient quality of care desired in the United States.
+Many physicians and organizations are working currently to instill this culture and approach.

 Shift from primarily focusing on improving and measuring the provision of health care services to also assessing the overall health of an individual or community.
-This last effort is perhaps the most important one to evolve; their is increasing awareness that individuals do not solely interact with the health care delivery system.
+This last effort is perhaps the most important one to evolve with increasing awareness that individuals do not solely interact with the health care delivery system.
 There are many other components involved in maintaining the overall health of an individual, community, population, and ultimately the nation and many are not directly linked with health care at this time.
-There is a growing interest in measuring and tracking improvement in overall population health.
+There is a growing interest in measuring and tracking improvement in the overall health of a population.
 These types of measures examine various factors including the resources available within a community and the physical environment where an individual or family lives.
-60 As these measures are more widely developed and implemented, they may be integrated into programs such as those around ACOs.
+60 As these measures are more widely developed implemented, they may be integrated into programs such as those around ACOs.